Neural Networks as Function Composition

 Overview

 Neural networks can be understood in purely mathematical terms as function composition.
-While it is not necessary to view neural networks this way, it is vital to understanding the neural network training methods and also to understand the types of problems that can be solved with neural networks.
+While it is not necessary to view neural networks this way, it is vital to understanding the neural network training methods and also to understanding the types of problems that can be solved with neural networks.

 Neural Network as Function Composition